dakhama-mehdi/Scan-broken-owner/README.md

 # Description :

-This script aims to help companies audit and have a clean AD, to reduce lateral movement vulnerabilities due to the different risks of kerberos delegation attacks
+This Script help companies to audi vulnerability Owner on AD, prevent attack and steal information

 Script scan and collect broken owners/representing a risk of (user accounts, Computers, Groups and Organizational Units).

 # Objective :

-Clean AD and prevent various attacks as well as reduce CT vulnerabilities on objects
+Clean AD and prevent various attacks also reduce CT vulnerabilities on objects

 # About :

-When an user is specified as the owner of an object, that principal can always change permissions on the object, implicitly, regardless of its permissions.
-In practice, this means that if you are the owner, you cannot deny yourself access to it.
-Although you can create explicit deny permission (ACE) entries even for yourself, you can always delete them later as long as you are the owner of the object.
-Even if the ACL contains no permission entries, the owner can still modify the permissions.
-Primary owner behavior is implied.
+when the user creates an object, he will be the owner and can modify the permissions at any time, even if we remove the permission on the AD he can still perform actions on the objects he owns, he will then become a target of attack, because access to these objects will recover accounts

 # Recommandation :